damaris19/Assignment/README.md

 To show case the Senior Data Analyst Project Assignment

 ## Database Connection

-I used a Microsoft SQL Server Management Database:
+###I used a Microsoft SQL Server Management Database.
+Connection Steps as follows:

 *Open Microsoft SQL Server Management Studio (SSMS).
 *Connect to your SQL Server instance : I am using a local instance